dreamerisms/return_current/README.md

 ---

-**Latest: β4.7.x** — the Tools pane runs entirely on ComfyUI's own vision model.
+**β4.9.0 — August 29, 2026** — the Tools pane runs entirely on ComfyUI's own vision model.
 No second application, no API key, no LM Studio.
 [Full changelog ↓](#changelog)

 ---